top of page

 Crafting Newsletters and Marketing Emails

-For example, in a recent email campaign, I wanted to bring in subject experts, so I used a clean grid layout with bold calls-to-action.
+For example, in a recent email campaign, I wanted to bring in subject experts.
+I used a clean grid layout with bold calls-to-action.
 The goal was to make it easy for readers to find key information and respond quickly.
 I also pay attention to mobile responsiveness, ensuring the design looks great on any device.

-Creating Table Signs for Novels and Kids Books
+Creating Table Signs for Novels and Kids' Books

 Exploring Floor Plans and Art for Creative Challenges